Questo

 TESTING THE MVP PROTOTYPE

-In the testing phase, we visited 4 classes - one 4th grade class, two 5th grade classes, and one 6th grade class.
+During this phase, we visited four classes: one 4th-grade class, two 5th-grade classes, and one 6th-grade class.

 Based on the topic the teacher wanted to cover, we asked the students to complete the following tasks: